 But they do suffer.
 For many, it’s under the surface with wounds you can’t see.
 And we forget to wonder what persecution must feel like, and how it looks through a child’s eyes.

-On some level, we can explain the ideological madness behind ISIS, Boko Haram and other terror organizations.
+On some level, we can explain the ideological madness behind ISIS, an extremist group that is located primarily in Northern Nigeria and other terror organizations.
 We can share how this madness leads to tension.
 And, ultimately, results in unfathomable violence.